Coeliac disease: Genetics

 Some individuals inherit DQ2.5 from one parent and an additional portion of the haplotype (either DQB1*02 or DQA1*05) from the other parent, increasing risk.
-Less commonly, some individuals inherit the DQA1*05 allele from one parent and the DQB1*02 from the other parent (DQ2.5trans) (called a trans-haplotype association), and these individuals are at similar risk for coeliac disease as those with a single DQ2.5-bearing chromosome 6, but in this instance, the disease tends not to be familial.
-Among the 6% of European coeliacs that do not have DQ2.5 (cis or trans) or DQ8 (encoded by the haplotype DQA1*03:DQB1*0302), 4% have the DQ2.2 isoform, and the remaining 2% lack DQ2 or DQ8.
+Less commonly, some individuals inherit the DQA1*05 allele from one parent and the DQB1*02 from the other parent (DQ2.5trans), and these individuals are at similar risk of coeliac disease as those with a single DQ2.5-bearing chromosome 6.
+Among those with coeliac disease who do not have DQ2.5 (cis or trans) or DQ8 (encoded by the haplotype DQA1*03:DQB1*0302), 2-5% have the DQ2.2 isoform, and the remaining 2% lack DQ2 or DQ8.

-The frequency of these genes varies geographically.
-DQ2.5 has high frequency in peoples of North and Western Europe (Basque Country and Ireland with highest frequencies) and portions of Africa and is associated with disease in India, but it is not found along portions of the West Pacific rim.
-DQ8 has a wider global distribution than DQ2.5 and is particularly common in South and Central America; up to 90% of individuals in certain Amerindian populations carry DQ8 and thus may display the coeliac phenotype.

-Other genetic factors have been repeatedly reported in coeliac disease; however, involvement in disease has variable geographic recognition.
+Other genetic factors have been repeatedly reported in coeliac disease; however, involvement in the disease has variable geographic recognition.
 Only the HLA-DQ loci show a consistent involvement over the global population.
 Many of the loci detected have been found in association with other autoimmune diseases.
-One locus, the LPP or lipoma-preferred partner gene, is involved in the adhesion of extracellular matrix to the cell surface, and a minor variant (SNP=rs1464510) increases the risk of disease by approximately 30%.
-This gene strongly associates with coeliac disease (p < 10−39) in samples taken from a broad area of Europe and the US.

-The prevalence of coeliac disease genotypes in the modern population is not completely understood.
-Given the characteristics of the disease and its apparent strong heritability, it would normally be expected that the genotypes would undergo negative selection and to be absent in societies where agriculture has been practised the longest (compare with a similar condition, lactose intolerance, which has been negatively selected so strongly that its prevalence went from ~100% in ancestral populations to less than 5% in some European countries).
-This expectation was first proposed by Simoons (1981).
-By now, however, it is apparent that this is not the case; on the contrary, there is evidence of positive selection in coeliac disease genotypes.
-It is suspected that some of them may have been beneficial by providing protection against bacterial infections.
+The prevalence of the HLA-DQ2 genotype and gluten consumption has increased over time.
+Since untreated coeliac disease can cause serious health problems and affect fertility, it would be expected that HLA-DQ2 and HLA-DQ8 would become less common.
+The opposite is true—they are most common in areas where gluten-rich foods have been eaten for thousands of years.
+The HLA-DQ2 gene may have been genetically favoured in the past because it helps protect against tooth decay.